ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 }
 ```

-Im a big firefly fan so excuse all the references.
+I'm a big Firefly fan so excuse all the references.
 Here comes our mechanic.

 ```ctn
 @kaylee: Human('Kaylee Frye')
   - setJob('Mechanic')
 ```

-Now we are also able to assign Kaylee as mechanic to our engine.
+Now we are also able to assign Kaylee as a mechanic to our engine.

 ```ctn
 @hyperdrive: Engine(:hyperdrive.power, :hyperdrive.fuel)